 Repay the favour

 So many people talk about the kindness of strangers when travelling and it is these little acts of generosity that can sometimes make a trip special or give a lasting impression about a country.
 Why not pay these acts forward then by helping out a traveller visiting your town or city?
-For example, once coronavirus lifts, you could try out a service like Couchsurfing and host a backpacker on your sofa.
+For example, you could try out a service like Couchsurfing and host a backpacker on your sofa.
 Chances are you’ll end up making a new friend and will enjoy showing them everything your area has to offer.
 Helping someone out with getting a sim card or navigating public transport, may be a small act, but to visitors it can make all the difference and leave them with a great impression of your country as a whole.
 On top of this may have the favour repaid and get a free night on a couch yourself when you’re next in their part of the world.

 Likeminded people are always out there, whether it be a running club, art nights at a local café or joining the cause by getting involved with local activist movements.